umccr/orcabus/lib/workload/stateless/stacks/metadata-manager/deploy/README.md

 ### SyncGsheetLambda

 - Load tracking sheet data in Google Drive and map it to the Application model
-- Periodically trigger the sync every midnight
+- Periodically trigger the sync every midnight (only in PROD)